cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

 "Balance Process Error"

 - [component] Obs Prior Mean Bias and Bias Std.
-Dev: suggest a bias and standard deviation for that bias in the units of the observation.
+Dev: suggest a bias and standard deviation for that bias in the units of the observation (mm for P, E, R, NBS; cms for flows and diversions).
   Standard deviation, if set to zero, is replaced with 10 for P, E, and R, 30 for NBS, 200 for Channel Flows, and 10 for Diversions.
-For channel flows and diversions, this differs from the [channel flow or diversion] Uncertainty options as these are direct prescriptions for bias.
-  The replacement values are arbitrary based off of rough visual analysis of the data.
+For channel flows and diversions, this differs from the [channel flow or diversion] Uncertainty options as these are direct prescriptions for bias, not percentages of historical averages.
+The default replacement values are arbitrary based off of rough visual analysis of the data.

 - [component] Obs Std.
 Dev: We define observations y ~ Normal(true + bias, precision).
 Define the precision in terms of standard deviations in the observations' units, or leave zero to